Apoc101/Morb6/README.md

 also it's a funny project

 If, for whatever reason, you want to host your instance of the bot just input the token into the `.env` file, install the required dependencies and then run `bot.py`

+## Possible improvements

+- Use a noSQL DB like Mongo instead of a .txt file to make scaling easier in case people *really* like the bot
+- Voice channel commands (pro)
+- Format the messages in a nicer way